 Promoting Economic Development in San Martín, Huanuco and Ucayali

 The Economic Development Alliance for San Martín accelerated the transition of the San Martín region of Peru into a sustainable, legal and prosperous economy, increasing employment and incomes while promoting good stewardship of natural resources.
-The program promoted good agricultural practices among 28,000 cocoa and coffee growers in the region.

 In 2010, TechnoServe partnered with the U.S. Agency for International Development (USAID) in a seven-year initiative to support the Government of Peru’s efforts to transition smallholder farmers from producing coca to cocoa in vulnerable regions of Peru.
 The Economic Development Alliance for San Martín aimed to accelerate the transition of San Martín, Peru into a sustainable, legal, and prosperous economy, increasing employment and incomes while promoting good stewardship of natural resources.